Joshua-1248/Alien-V.S.-Predator-Atari-Jaguar-C-Decompilation/README.md

-> **FOURTH-PASS AUDIT NOTICE (2026-08-23):** The prior final routine-audit claim is withdrawn.
-A fresh source-to-C semantic audit found substantive active CPU/game-state logic not represented by the current C tree.
-Treat this archive as a **NOT FINAL audit checkpoint**.
-See `STATUS.md` and `docs/RE6_FOURTH_PASS_AUDIT.md`.

 # Alien vs Predator (Atari Jaguar) — C Decompilation

 Readable high-level C reconstruction of the ordinary Motorola 68000 portion of **Alien vs Predator** for the Atari Jaguar.